Castro19/CreditCard-Project/README.md

 The receipt panel provides users with a view of their transactions.

 ## Credit Card Functionalities

 ### Transaction Authorization (TXN_AUTHED)

-Authorize a new Transaction
-This Decreases the Available Credit but does Not change the payable balance.
+Authorize a new Transaction.
+This decreases the Available Credit but does not change the payable balance.

-1.)
-Send Request from the client to the server using 'POST' with input as (userID, cardId, current date) 2.)
-Authenticate & Authorize: Verify user's identity and authorization to perform a transaction.
+1. **Send Request:** From the client to the server using 'POST' with input as (userID, cardId, current date).
-     - Have not done this part yet but could use a Token Based Auth to perform this 3.)
-Validate Input is valid & within acceptable limits.
+2. **Authenticate & Authorize:** Verify user's identity and authorization to perform a transaction.
+   - Note: Implementation of Token-Based Authentication is pending.
+3. **Validate Input:** Ensure input is valid and within acceptable limits.
-4.)
-Creating a New transaction record in DataBase with a unique transaction ID in a Pending State.
+4. **Record Creation:** Create a new transaction record in the database with a unique transaction ID in a Pending State.
-5.)
-Currency Conversion: If needed, convert local currency @ specific exchange rate.
+5. **Currency Conversion:** If needed, convert local currency at a specific exchange rate.
-6.)
-Adjust the Available Credit by the Transaction Amount 7.)
-Return Response of Pending Transactions and Available Credit
+6. **Adjust Credit:** Adjust the Available Credit by the Transaction Amount.
+7. **Return Response:** Provide a response of Pending Transactions and Available Credit.

 ### Transaction Settlement (TXN_SETTLED)

-Finalize a Transaction, Increase Payable Balance, and Decrease Available Credit if the settled amount differs from the authorization amount.
+Finalize a Transaction, increase Payable Balance, and decrease Available Credit if the settled amount differs from the authorization amount.

-1.)
-Send a request from the client to the server using 'POST' with input as (userId, pending transactions).
+1. **Send Request:** From the client to the server using 'POST' with input as (userId, pending transactions).
-Steps 2-5 are in a loop checking each transaction from the input 2.)
-Validate Transaction: Check transactionID exists and are currently in a state that can be Settled 3.)
-Find Initial Amount & CardID of that specific Transaction by querying with Transaction ID in Transactions DB 4.)
-Verify Sufficient Funds on if we have enough credit for this new settled amount
+2. **Validate Transaction:** Check transactionID exists and is in a state that can be settled.
+3. **Transaction Details:** Find Initial Amount & CardID for the specific transaction.
+4. **Verify Funds:** Check if sufficient credit is available.
-    - Minor Fix: Need to implement & throw a warning if credit is too low 5.)
-Update Available Credit if initial amount differs from settled amount 6.)
-Increase Payable Balance by the settled amount
+   - Note: Implementation of a warning for low credit is pending.
+5. **Adjust Credit:** Update Available Credit if initial amount differs from settled amount.
+6. **Increase Balance:** Increase Payable Balance by the settled amount.
-7.)
-Update the Transaction status to 'settled'
+7. **Update Status:** Change the Transaction status to 'settled'.
-8.)
-Return Response w/ updated Available Credit, Payable Balance, and Finalized Transactions
+8. **Return Response:** Provide updated Available Credit, Payable Balance, and Finalized Transactions.

 ### Transaction Clear (TXN_AUTH_CLEARED)

-Clears an Authorized Transaction; Releases a Hold on Funds.
-This Increases the Available Credit back to its previous state.
+Clears an Authorized Transaction, releasing a hold on funds and increasing the Available Credit back to its previous state.

-1.)
-Send Request from the client to the server using 'POST' with input as (userID, transactions being cleared) Steps 2-5 are in a loop checking each transaction from the input 2.)
-Validate Transaction: Check transactionID exists and are currently in a state that can be Cleared 3.)
-Find amount & cardID of that specific transaction 4.)
-Restore Available Credit by Increasing it by the Transaction amount 5.)
-Update the Transaction Status to 'cleared'
+1. **Send Request:** From the client to the server using 'POST' with input as (userID, transactions being cleared).
+2. **Validate Transaction:** Check transactionID exists and is in a state that can be cleared.
+3. **Transaction Details:** Find amount & cardID of the specific transaction.
+4. **Restore Credit:** Increase Available Credit by the Transaction amount.
+5. **Update Status:** Change the Transaction Status to 'cleared'.
-6.)
-Return Response w/ updated Cards' Available Credits
+6. **Return Response:** Provide updated Cards' Available Credits.

 ### Payment Initiation (PAYMENT_INITIATED)

-Represents the initiation of a payment towards the card's balance.
-This decreases the payable balance but doesn't immediately affect the available credit.
+Represents the initiation of a payment towards the card's balance, decreasing the payable balance but not immediately affecting the available credit.

-1.)
-Send Request from the client to the server using 'POST' with input as (userID, cardId, current date) 2.)
-Authenticate & Authorize
+1. **Send Request:** From the client to the server using 'POST' with input as (userID, cardId, current date).
+2. **Authenticate & Authorize:** Verify user's identity and authorization.
-3.)
-Validate Input is valid & within acceptable limits.
+3. **Validate Input:** Ensure input is valid and within acceptable limits.
-4.)
-Creating a New payment record in DataBase with a unique ID in a Pending State.
+4. **Record Creation:** Create a new payment record in the database with a unique ID in a Pending State.
-5.)
-Currency Conversion: If needed, convert local currency @ specific exchange rate.
+5. **Currency Conversion:** If needed, convert local currency at a specific exchange rate.
-6.)
-Decrease the Payable Balance by the Payment Amount 7.)
-Return Response of Pending Payments and Available Credit
+6. **Decrease Balance:** Decrease the Payable Balance by the Payment Amount.
+7. **Return Response:** Provide a response of Pending Payments and Available Credit.

 ### Payment Posting (PAYMENT_POSTED)

-Finalizes a payment, & increases the available credit.
-This occurs one day after the Payment  is sent as pending.
+Finalizes a payment and increases the available credit.
+This occurs one day after the payment is sent as pending.

-1.)
-Send Request from the client to the server using 'POST' with input as (userId, pending payments) Steps 2-5 are in a loop checking each transaction from the input 2.)
-Validate Payment: Check ID exists and are currently in a state that can be Posted 3.)
-Find Payment Amount & CardID of that specific Payment by querying with Transaction ID in Transactions DB 4.)
-Increase Available Credit by initial amount of Payment 5.)
-Update the Payment status to 'posted'
+1. **Send Request:** From the client to the server using 'POST' with input as (userId, pending payments).
+2. **Validate Payment:** Check ID exists and is in a state that can be posted.
+3. **Payment Details:** Find Payment Amount & CardID of the specific Payment.
+4. **Increase Credit:** Increase Available Credit by the initial amount of Payment.
+5. **Update Status:** Change the Payment status to 'posted'.
-6.)
-Return Response w/ updated Available Credit, and Finalized Payments
+6. **Return Response:** Provide updated Available Credit, and Finalized Payments.

 ### Payment Cancel

-Cancel a Payment before it Posts; Restoring Payable Balance 1.)
-Send Request from the client to the server using 'POST' with input as (userID, payments being canceled) Steps 2-5 are in a loop checking each payment from the input 2.)
-Validate Payment: Check ID exists and are currently in a state that can be Canceled 3.)
-Find amount & cardID of that specific transaction 4.)
-Restore Payable Balance by Decreasing it by the Payment amount 5.)
-Update the Payment Status to 'canceled'
+Cancel a Payment before it posts, restoring the Payable Balance to its previous state.

+1. **Send Request:** From the client to the server using 'POST' with input as (userID, payments being canceled).
+2. **Validate Payment:** Check ID exists and is in a state that can be canceled.
+3. **Payment Details:** Find amount & cardID of the specific transaction.
+4. **Restore Balance:** Decrease Payable Balance by the Payment amount.
+5. **Update Status:** Change the Payment Status to 'canceled'.
-6.)
-Return Response w/ updated Cards' Payable Balances
+6. **Return Response:** Provide updated Cards' Payable Balances.

 ## Installation & Setup